Harisindhu-5/Task-Reminder/README.md

 # Task IT- Your Personal Productivity Companion

 TaskIt is a beautifully designed productivity app that helps you stay focused, build better habits, manage tasks, and track your progress—all in one place.
-Whether you're a student, professional, or productivity enthusiast, FocusMate provides the tools you need to organize your day and stay on top of your goals.
+Whether you're a student, professional, or productivity enthusiast, TaskIT provides the tools you need to organize your day and stay on top of your goals.

 ---